Self-induced marginality in plastically deformed crystals

-with the unimodular integer valued matrix $\bf m$ belonging to $ GL(2,\mathbb{Z})$, see \cite{SM} for details.
-In view of this symmetry, the surface $\det{\bf C}=1$ in the 3D space $(C_{11}, C_{22}, C_{12})$ is tessellated into an infinite number of equivalent periodicity domains; if the energy density is known in one of such domains, it can be extended to the whole configurational space by $ GL(2,\mathbb{Z})$ symmetry.
-To visualize this tessellation, it is convenient to project stereographically the infinite surface $\det{\bf C}=1$ on a unit (Poincar\'e) disk, see Fig.~\ref{fig:atlas0} where we show in gray the fundamental (minimal periodicity) domain $\mathscr D$.

-In our numerical experiments we used the polynomial function $\phi(\bf C)$ proposed in \cite{Conti2004-sv} which is the simplest to ensure stress continuity, see \cite{SM} for details.
-In Fig. \ref{fig:atlas1} we illustrate the corresponding multi-well energy landscape with equivalent energy wells representing replicas of the reference square lattice.
-One can see that such a landscape contains a network of low energy valleys depicting in our case simple shears parallel to crystallographic slip planes and therefore mimicking the conventional plastic 'mechanisms' operating in square crystals.
+Consider the continuum deformation field $\bf y = \bf y( \bf x),$ where $\bf y$ and $\bf x$ are positions of material points in the current and reference configurations, respectively.
+Due to frame indifference constraint, the strain energy density $\phi$ can depend on the deformation gradient $\bf F = \nabla \bf y$ only through the metric tensor $ {\bf C} = {\bf F}^{T}{\bf F} $ which then plays the role of a tensorial order parameter.
+In MTM we assume that the function $\phi(\bf C)$ additionally respects the symmetry of an underlying Bravais lattice.
+Such symmetry is assumed to be global extending beyond the conventional point group and capturing lattice invariant shears.
+In 2D it reduces to the constraint that $ \phi({\bf C}) = \phi({\bf m}^T {\bf C} {\bf m}),$ where unimodular integer valued matrices $\bf m$ belong to $ GL(2,\mathbb{Z})$ \cite{SM}.
+In view of this symmetry, the surface $\det{\bf C}=1$ in the 3D space $(C_{11}, C_{22}, C_{12})$ is tessellated into an infinite number of equivalent periodicity domains; if the energy density $ \phi({\bf C}) $ is known in one of such domains, it can be extended to the whole configurational space of tensors $\bf C$ by the symmetry.
+To visualize the implied tessellation, it is convenient to project stereographically the infinite surface $\det{\bf C}=1$ on a unit (Poincar\'e) disk, see Fig.~\ref{fig:atlas0}(a).
+In our numerical experiments we used the simplest piece-wise polynomial function $\phi(\bf C)$ proposed in \cite{Conti2004-sv}, see \cite{SM} for details.
+In Fig.~\ref{fig:atlas0}(b) we illustrate the corresponding multi-well energy landscape.
+Here the equivalent energy wells, which are somewhat distorted due to strereographic projection, represent the equivalent replicas of the reference square lattice.
+A characteristic feature of such a landscape is a network of low-energy valleys corresponding in our case to simple shears parallel to crystallographic slip planes.
+These valleys represent conventional plastic 'mechanisms' and are assumed to be flat in the classical continuum crystal plasticity.